Devansh682/Devansh682/README.md

 # 💫 About Me:

 Hi!
 I am Devansh.
-I'm a student at SRMIST pursuing B.Tech in Computer Science and Engineering.
+I'm an undergrad student at SRMIST pursuing B.Tech in Computer Science and Engineering.
 Thank you for viewing my GitHub profile!

 ## 🌐 Socials: